Karna's Journey in Mahabharat: Why His Story Still Resonates with Millions Today

 otp_mohan

 Karna remains a tragic figure for millions of Hindus and Indians to this day.
-He remains a brave hero, a courageous spirit who braved impossible odds in his whole life, and died with terrific courage, valor and honor, to rise to immortality in fame.
+He remains a brave hero, a courageous spirit who braved impossible odds throughout his life, and died with terrific courage, valor, and honor, rising to immortality in fame.
 He is especially famous for his generosity.
-He is also an example of misjudgment and how that renders all the fine qualities of an individual futile.
+Karna is also an example of misjudgment and how it renders all the fine qualities of an individual futile.

 1 Attachment(s) [Login To View]